 The Lead Agency must set CCDF subsidy payment rates, in accordance with the results of the current MRS or ACF pre-approved alternative methodology, as identified in 4.2.1, at a level to ensure equal access for eligible families to child care services that are comparable with those provided to families not receiving CCDF assistance.
 Lead Agencies must also consider the costs of base and higher quality care at each level as part of its rate setting.
-The Lead Agency must reevaluate its payment rates at least every 3 years.
+The Lead Agency must re-evaluate its payment rates at least every 3 years.

-4.3.1 Provide the base payment rates and percentiles (based on the most recent MRS as identified in 4.2.1) for the following categories below.
+- 4.3.1 Provide the base payment rates and percentiles (based on the most recent MRS as identified in 4.2.1) for the following categories below. - 4.3.1 Provide the base payment rates and percentiles (based on the most recent MRS as identified in 4.2.1) for the following categories below.

 Lead Agencies are required to provide a summary of data and facts in their Plan to demonstrate how its payment rates ensure equal access.
 The preamble to the final rule (81 FR, p.
 67512), indicates that a benchmark for adequate payment rates is the 75th percentile of the most recent MRS. The 75th percentile is the number separating the lowest 75 percent of rates from the highest 25 percent.
 Setting rates at the 75th percentile, while not a requirement, would ensure that eligible children have access to three out of four child care slots.